Video tutorial: Code Co-occurrence Tools and Analysis

 ATLAS.ti contains multiple powerful, dedicated analytical tool to help to make sense of your data.

-The Co-occurrence Explorer and Table show where you have applied codes in an overlapping manner.
+The Co-occurrence analysis tools show where you have applied codes in an overlapping manner.
 Rather than determining the codes yourself, you can ask ATLAS.ti which codes overlap.
 The output can be viewed in form of a tree view or a table.
 The table provides a frequency count of the number of co-occurrences and a coefficient measuring the strength of the relation.
 Since a coefficient is only appropriate for some type of data, its display can be activated or deactivated.
 It is also possible to directly access the data of each co-occurrence.
 See Code Co-Occurrence Tools.

 The Code Document Table counts the frequency of codes across documents.
 Aggregated counts based on code and document groups are also available.
 Optionally, the table cells can also contain the word counts for the quotations per code across documents or document group.
 The table can be exported to Excel.
 See Code Document Table.